xmartlabs/Bender/Documentation/Importing.md

 ### Default `TFConverter` and limitations

 The default converter will make the following simplifications / optimizations:
-* Remove subgraphs named with 'save', 'dropout', 'Regularizer' and 'Initializer' as this are training functions.
+* Remove subgraphs named with 'save', 'dropout', 'Regularizer' and 'Initializer' as these are training functions.
 There will certainly be more subgraphs added to this list in the future.
 This is implemented with `TFStripTrainingOps` and `TFDeleteDropout`.
 * Process Variables (`TFVariableProcessor`): It leaves only constant variables (not randomly initialized).
 * Create FullyConnected (`TFDenseSubstitution`): In TF, the fully connected layer is implemented as a MatMul with an BiasAdd (or Add).
-If these nodes appear in the graph then they will be substitued by a 'FullyConnected' node.
+If these nodes appear in the graph then they will be substituted by a 'FullyConnected' node.
 * Remove Reshape (`TFReshapeOptimizer`): Removes reshape nodes from the graph.
 We should investigate if in future releases we want to do something else in this case.
 * Add bias to a Convolution (`TFConvOptimizer`).